Nareshix/rsql/lazysql/README.md

 }

 fn main() -> Result<(), Box<dyn std::error::Error>> {
-    // or LazyConnection::open("path/to/sql.db") do take note it lazily creates one if doesnt exist let conn = LazyConnection::open_memory()?;
+    // or LazyConnection::open("path/to/sql.db")  note that it lazily creates one if doesnt exist let conn = LazyConnection::open_memory()?;

     // The 'new' constructor is generated automatically